Online Courses | Instructor-led Classes

 Can I obtain CEUs for the Distance Learning courses?

 Yes, but AAPC does not issue CEUs prior to certification.
 For certified members, the following CEUs may be earned for successful completion of each course (some certification exclusions apply):

 - Anatomy: 20 CEUs

-Does the online course qualify for one year experience when applying to take the certification exam?
+Does the online course qualify for one year experience towards the Apprentice removal when applying to take the CPC or COC certification exam?

-Completion of either the CPC® or CPC-H® Preparation courses will waive 80-hours of coding education which is equivalent to one year work experience.
-The student does not need to submit proof of completion, AAPC will verify this experience as met once the course is completed.
+Completion of either the CPC or COC Preparation online courses will waive 80-hours of coding education which waives one year work experience towards the A removal.
+The student does not need to submit proof of course completion, AAPC will verify this experience as met once the course is completed.

 Back to top

 Please use our Locate a Medical Coding Class tool.
 There you can search by state.
 Click on details and you will see the contact information.
 Call contact for additional details for course start date, length of course and cost.